-J , , 0 , Is the prop osal site known to be or potentially contaminated?
-Yes 🗆 🗈 No increase t • If the site is contaminated, it should be demonstrated that the sustainable drainage system will not increase the risk of pollution to controlled waters though the mobilisation of contaminants and/or creation of new pollution pathways.
-Confirm th apply Confirm the Pollution Hazard Level of the proposed development - Tick ALL that apply zard Indices for different Land Use Classifications in for further guidance.
-Table 26.2 of T he Pollution Leve Tick ALL th el Surface water run-off from the proposed develo opment will dra ain VERY LOW Residential roofs LOW Other roofs (typically commercial/industrial roofs) Individual property driveways, residential car parks, low traffic roads (e.g. cul de sacs, home-zones and general access roads) Non-residential car parking with infrequent change (e.g. schools, offices) i.e. < 300 traffic movements/day MEDIUM Commercial yard and delivery areas Non-residential car parking with frequent change (e.g. hospitals, retail) All roads except low traffic roads and trunk roads/motorways3 Sites with heavy pollution (e.g. haulage yards, lorry parks, highly frequented lorry approaches to industrial estates, waste sites) Sites where chemicals and fuels (other than domestic fuel oil) are to be delivered, handled, stored, used or manufactured Industrial sites Trunk roads and motorways1 has the si If the development's Pollution Hazard Level is 'Very Low' or 'Low', has the sustainable drainage design been risk assessed and appropriate mitigation measures included? • If the proposed development has a very low or low polluting potential, you should design your sustainable drainage system to include an appropriate treatment train in accordance with The SuDS Manual (C753).
+Is the proposal site known to be or potentially contaminated?
+Yes □ No increase the risk of pollution to controlled waters though the mobilisation of contaminants and/or creation of new pollution pathways.

+• If the site is contaminated, it should be demonstrated that the sustainable drainage system will not

+Confirm the Pollution Hazard Level of the proposed development - Tick ALL that apply

+Refer to Pollution Hazard Indices for different Land Use Classifications in Table 26.2 of The SuDS Manual C753 for further guidance.

+Pollution Hazard Level Tick ALL that apply Surface water run-off from the proposed development will drain from: VERY LOW Residential roofs LOW Other roofs (typically commercial/industrial roofs) Individual property driveways, residential car parks, low traffic roads (e.g. cul de sacs, home-zones and general access roads) Non-residential car parking with infrequent change (e.g. schools, offices) i.e. &lt; 300 traffic movements/day MEDIUM Commercial yard and delivery areas Non-residential car parking with frequent change (e.g. hospitals, retail) All roads except low traffic roads and trunk roads/motorways HIGH Sites with heavy pollution (e.g. haulage yards, lorry parks, highly frequented lorry approaches to industrial estates, waste sites) Sites where chemicals and fuels (other than domestic fuel oil) are to be delivered, handled, stored, used or manufactured Industrial sites Trunk roads and motorways